sbinet/fubsy/doc/guide/example-java.rst

 with a clever hack that tricks it into generating annotations.

-The second use of ``java.classes()`` shows our first explicit use of a *build variable*, which is a special type of global variable defined by plugins and used by build actions.
-In this case, rather than having a single global value of ``CLASSPATH``, we override it for one particular builder (and thus for all build rules defined by that builder).
-As usual, Fubsy is relaxed about the distinction between lists and atomic values: normally ``CLASSPATH`` is a list of filenames and directories, but if you just pass a lone filename, that's OK.
+The second use of ``java.classes()`` shows our first explicit use of a *build variable*, which is a special type of variable defined by plugins and used by build actions.
+In this case, rather than having a single value of ``CLASSPATH``, we override it for one particular builder (and thus for all build rules defined by that builder).
+As usual, Fubsy is relaxed about the distinction between lists and atomic
+values: normally ``CLASSPATH`` is a list of filenames and directories, but if you just pass a lone filename, that's OK.